 - Absence of an underlying cause.

-The primary problem in glaucoma is disease of the optic nerve.
-The pathophysiology is not fully understood but there is a progressive loss of retinal ganglion cells and their axons.
+The underlying problem in primary open-angle glaucoma is disease of the optic nerve.
+The pathophysiology is not fully understood but genetic factors have been identified.
+There is a progressive loss of retinal ganglion cells and their axons.
 In its early stages it affects peripheral visual field only but as it advances it affects central vision and results in loss of visual acuity, which can lead to severe sight impairment and complete loss of vision.

 For most types of glaucoma, optic neuropathy is associated with a raised IOP.
 This has given rise to the hypothesis of retinal ganglion apoptosis, whose rate is influenced by the hydrostatic pressure on the optic nerve head and by compromise of the local microvasculature.
 The resulting optic neuropathy gives rise to the characteristic optic disc changes and visual field loss.